IanBrettell/statistical_rethinking/docs/04_geocentric_models.md

 This is not a normal distribution.
 It's a t-distribution because you have uncertainty about variance, which gives it fat tails.
 There are some really really tall individuals in this prior.
 But at least we don't have any negative heights.

-Let's see the implied heights:
+Let's see the implied heights with a flatter and less informative prior for $\mu$.:

 ```r